otrv4/otrv4/notes/tor-dev-meeting-notes.md

 TODO: maybe we don't need a formal name, but it might be helpful as this does depart from the Double Ratchet Algorithm.
 But we can think of a better name.
 It might be good to reflect in the name that this adds quantum resistance.
-The term "hybrid" seems to describe what we are trying to achieve.

 TODO: It would also be good to differentiate why we add this.
 Is it enough to say that it will add post-quantum security, or do we also want to emphasize that